pingcap/docs-cn/op-guide/ansible-deployment.md

 		ansible-playbook bootstrap.yml -k -K

 	**Note:**
-	- Add the `-k` (lowercase) parameter if password is needed to connect to the managed node.
+	- Add the `-k` (lower case) parameter if a password is needed to connect to the managed node.
 This applies to other playbooks as well.
-	- Add the `-K`(uppercase) parameter because this playbook needs root privileges.
+	- Add the `-K`(upper case) parameter because this playbook needs root privileges.

 	5.4 Deploy the TiDB cluster:

 	    ansible-playbook deploy.yml -k

 	5.5 Start the TiDB cluster: